Click here for other railways.Railways In Portsmouth

 Below is an earlier map of Portsmouth Town Station showing a smaller station, the engine shed and turntable.
 The tramway connection to Clarence Pier (bottom left) ran from the station complex right onto the pier.
 On the right is Blackfriars Road where there was a crossing (closed 1883) which, being so near the station and shunting areas, caused major traffic problems.

-The 1960ís pictures show the signal box at the high-level and the sweep away to the right of the Dockyard branch.
+The 1960ís pictures show the signal box at the high-level with engine emerging and an aerial view of the sweep away to the right of the Dockyard branch.

 Diagram of the Portsmouth section of the canal and Route to London.

 Opened 1876 as an extension to the line at Portsmouth and Southsea.
 It was the terminus on the Portsmouth Waterside Extension Railway with a branch into Portsmouth Dockyard.
 Some sources state that the Dockyard branch was constructed to enable Queen Victoria's train access to the jetty within the dockyard when travelling to the Isle of Wight.

 Ferries also ran from the pier to Ryde, Isle of Wight.